Kids And Divorce: Are You A Psychological Parent?

 It is without question that becoming a psychological parent brings with it great responsibility.
 You are charged with the care of the child and, even if your relationship with the biological parent ceases, your responsibility for the child does not.
 If you move from the house, the biological parent can certainly seek child support from you.
 So, consider carefully what you would like your role to be in the child’s life and evaluate how ready, willing and able you are to stand in the shoes of a parent.

-If you are interested in being deemed a psychological parent of a child, or if you have any other family law issue, please contact us to schedule your free consultation with one of our experienced family law attorneys.
+If you are interested in being deemed a psychological parent of a child, or if you have any other family law issue, please contact us to schedule your initial consultation with one of our experienced family law attorneys.